farcDev0001/data-analysis-pipeline/README.md

 * It takes a lot of data from the World Health Organization API.

-* The other data is based on a kaggle csv and on Eurosat database
+* The other data is based on a kaggle csv and on Eurosat database (see References)

 # Important